AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Group Management/agora_chat_restful_group_blocklist.md

 #### Response body

-If the returned HTTP status code is 200, the request succeeds, and the data field in the response body contains the following parameters.
+If the returned HTTP status code is 200, the request succeeds, and the data field in the response body contains the following parameters:

 | Parameter | Type | Description |
 | :----- | :---- | :------------------ |
 | `data` | Array | The user IDs in the chat group block list. |
 | `count` | Number | The number of users in the chat group block list. |

-For other fields and descriptions, see [Public parameter](#param).
+For other fields and descriptions, see [Public parameters](#param).

 If the returned HTTP status code is not 200, the request fails.
-You can refer to [Status code ](#code) for possible causes.
+You can refer to [Status codes](#code) for possible causes.

 ### Example